puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 Follow the directions to [generate a new module](./modules_fundamentals.html#writing-modules).

->**Note:** In order to successfully publish your module to the Puppet Forge and ensure everything can be rendered correctly, your README, license file, changelog, and metadata.json must be UTF-8 encoded.
+>**Note:** In order to successfully publish your module to the Puppet Forge and ensure that everything is rendered correctly, your README, license file, changelog, and metadata.json must be UTF-8 encoded.

-### Set files to be ignored

-It's not unusual to have some files in your module that you want to exclude from your build.
-You can exclude files by including them in .gitgnore or .pmtignore.
-Your .pmtignore or .gitignore file must be in the module's root directory, and will be read during the build process.
+1. Create a list of files to exclude from your module package.

+   You can exclude certain files from your module build by including them in either a `.gitignore` or a `.pmtignore` file.
+This is useful for excluding files that are not needed to run the module, such as files generated by spec tests.

+   The `.pmtignore` file excludes files during `puppet module build` only.
+To prevent files from ever being checked into Git, use `.gitignore`
+[3:58 PM] Glenn Sarti: .gitignore = Ignore these files ever being checked in.
+Only ignore these files as they're local to my development e.g. Gemfile.lock, tmp/stuff.pp
-If you have both a .pmtignore and a .gitignore file, the Puppet module tool will read the .pmtignore file over the .gitignore.
+[3:58 PM] Glenn Sarti: You want spec tests in source control but not in your moduleIf you have both a `.pmtignore` and a `.gitignore` file, the `puppet module` command uses the `.pmtignore` file.

+   1. Create a `.pmtignore` or `.gitignore` file in the module's root directory.

+   2. List the files you want ignored.
+For example:

+    ```
+import/
+/spec/fixtures/
+.tmp
+*.lock
+*.local
+.rbenv-gemsets
+.ruby-version
+build/
+docs/
+tests/
+log/
+junit/
+tmp/
+    ```

-### Remove symlinks
+2. Remove symlinks from your module

-Before you build your module, you must make sure that symlinks are either removed or set to be [ignored](#set-files-to-be-ignored).
+Symlinks in modules are unsupported.
+If your module contains symlinks, remove them Before you build your module, you must make sure that symlinks are either removed or set to be [ignored](#set-files-to-be-ignored).

 If you try to build a module with symlinks, you will receive the following error:

 ```
 Warning: Symlinks in modules are unsupported.
 Please investigate symlink manifests/foo.pp->manifests/init.pp.